Names

 Haabersti (?)

 Manor house closish to Tallinn center, roughly on the site of the present-day zoo.
-First recorded in relation to a Tonnies Haberes / Habers / Habris / Habres of the former Lahepea village a mile or so away, and apparently renamed in German as Habers Hof (Oat Manor) in 1557 and reasonably assumed to be derived from the German Hafer (oats).
-But, was Tonnies’ ‘surname’ an actual surname, in which case the association would be fortuitous at best, or was it a trade ‘surname’ such as Smith or Baker?
+First recorded in relation to a Tonnies Haberes / Habers / Habris / Habres from a nearby village Lahepea (qv.) and apparently renamed in German as Habers Hof (Oat Manor) in 1557, assumed to be derived from the German Hafer (oats).
+But there is no clear evidence that Tonnies’ ‘surname’ reflected a contemporary relationship, professional or romantic, with oats.
+How many Smiths do you know who earn their living as farriers, etc.?
 Street previously written Haawersti (1920), Haberscher Weg and Hawersche Straße.
 It must also rank as one of Tallinn’s more devious addresses: If you live in Haabersti, is it the street, the Sub-district (asum), or the District (linnaosa)?
 It is also the only occurrence in Tallinn where a street is in, and only in, an identically-named District and Sub-district.
 The other two contenders, Mustamäe and Pirita, spill onto their respective neighbors.
 One of Tallinn’s 8 Districts (Linnaosad).
 It includes the following Asumid (Sub-districts): Astangu, Haabersti, Kakumäe, Mustjõe, Mäeküla, Pikaliiva, Rocca al Mare, Tiskre, Veskimetsa, Vismeistri, Väike-Õismäe and Õismäe.